Save Our Sonoma Roads

 SOSroads is a section 501(c)(4) non-profit California corporation.

 Craig S. Harrison, President.
 Craig is a retired environmental lawyer.
 He holds degrees from U. C. Berkeley (Biochemistry), Humboldt State University (MA Biology), and the University of Hawaii (J.D.).
-He was a founding board member of the American Bird Conservancy and is president of the Bennett Valley Community Association.
-Author of Seabirds of Hawaii: Natural History and Conservation (Cornell U. Press) he enjoys viewing wildlife in remote parts of the planet.
+He was a founding board member of the American Bird Conservancy and was president of the Bennett Valley Community Association (2008-2019).
+Author of Seabirds of Hawaii: Natural History and Conservation (Cornell U. Press) and Dreams of a Vanishing Africa: A 1970s Transcontinental Trek (Lulu) he enjoys viewing and photographing wildlife in remote parts of the planet.

 Ken Adelson, Board member.
-Ken is a senior counsel at Cooley LLP.
+Ken is a retired lawyer at Cooley LLP.
 He holds degrees from U.C.
 Berkeley (BA, 1966; JD, 1969).
-He specializes in civil litigation disputes, especially involving real estate.
 He and his wife, Karen, live on Sonoma Mountain above Glen Ellen, where they became aware of the dreadful conditions of Sonoma Mountain Road and other nearby roads.
 He is a board member of La Luz Center located in Sonoma.

 Jeff Blakeslee, Board Member.
 Jeff was born and raised in Santa Rosa, CA. He graduated from Santa Rosa High School and attend SRJC.
 Jeff has owned and operated Blakeslee Electric, Inc. since 1987 providing commercial and institutional electrical services to the North Bay area.
 Jeff is a proponent of vocational education and was a founding member of the Independent Electrical Contractors Redwood Association Empire Chapter where he served on the board and as an apprenticeship instructor for 5 years.
 Jeff has been married to his wife Diane for more than 30 years and is the father of two boys.
 He enjoys guitar, and also classic car restoration in his spare time.